natu4u/GSOC_TensorCore/README.md

    it can be transferred to a memory.

 The test bench can be modified or other tests can be added to run other workloads that use the above defined operations.

+##### Note - a hex value of 0xdead_dead on a signal implies "invalid value" and hence is not used for any computation.
+Signals having invalid values indicate that they're not active in that time period.

 ## Caveats
 1. In the current implementation, the decoder, load and store unit are all implemented in the "sequencer module" - for the basic operations that are required for this project.
 A